Intern programme

 Kick start your career

-We typically recruit for law clerks as part of our graduate recruitment campaign commencing in March (if all our law clerk positions have not been filled by our previous summer clerks).
+We typically recruit for additional law clerks as part of our annual recruitment campaign commencing in March (if all our law clerk positions have not been filled by our previous summer clerks).
 Law clerks usually start with us in January (or July) each year.
-Your law clerk programme will start with a bespoke Profs course through the Institute of Professional Legal Studies (IPLS), which is run fulltime and onsite for January starters.
-We will continue to pay you your full salary whilst you complete Profs.
-We support you through the admission process and provide you with additional leave so you can celebrate your admission – a significant milestone in your legal career – with your family and friends.
+For January starters, your law clerk programme will start with a bespoke Profs course through the Institute of Professional Legal Studies (IPLS), which is run fulltime and onsite at IPLS.
+We will continue to pay you your full salary while you complete Profs.
+We support you through the admission process and pay for your admission costs and also provide you with additional leave so you can celebrate your admission – a significant milestone in your legal career – with your family and friends.
 We also provide you with additional leave to celebrate your graduation from University.

 Our teams